 Here at Freight Farms, we have worked with over a dozen campuses to integrate hydroponic produce into dining services, engage campus communities, create learning opportunities, and start conversations about innovation and sustainability.
-Read on as we explore all the ways a Leafy Green Machine™ can transform your campus culture and identity.
+Read on as we explore all the ways a Greenery can transform your campus culture and identity.

 1. Demonstrate your commitment to sustainability

 As college admissions resources like the Princeton Review give more attention to “green” campuses, a school’s commitment to sustainable initiatives is becoming increasingly important.
-Having a container farm on campus is one way to put your money where your mouth is: By investing in a Leafy Green Machine, your school can prove an undeniable commitment to sustainability.
+Having a container farm on campus is one way to put your money where your mouth is: By investing in a Greenery, your school can prove an undeniable commitment to sustainability.

 2. Modernize without expensive construction

 With the discussion turning to sustainability and green design, many universities face a difficult situation: How do you upgrade without rebuilding?
 While green design often saves money in the long run, administrators are often hesitant about the upfront costs of construction on campus.
-The LGM is an easy way to modernize your campus and meet sustainability goals without breaking ground.
-Read more in our university zoning guide.
+The Greenery is an easy way to modernize your campus and meet sustainability goals without breaking ground.

 3. Attract a new generation of students